 David, thank you for waiting.

-I appreciate it, and welcome to the program.
+So welcome to the program.

 Thank you, sir.

-Muchos gracias.
+Muchos Gracias.

-Illegal immigration capital of Southwestern Ohio.
+Illegal immigration capital of southwestern Ohio.

 What's your theory on this North Korea business?

-El Rush, though, my theory is just this.
+El Rushbo, my theory is just this.

-This is about the Sino Ruski conspiracy against the United States that has been going on since I said the end of World War II.
+This is about the Sino-Ruski conspiracy against the United States that has been going on since, I said, the end of World War II.

 You found out how impossible it was.

-The only thing the United States can do is to exploit the natural antipathy and paranoia between those two communists or former communist regimes, if you will, uh, to our advantage.
+The only thing the United States can do is to exploit the natural antipathy and paranoia between those two communists or former communist regimes, if you will, to our advantage.

 They choose not to for their reasons, for the reasons I just articulated.

-They leak something, they're heroes, and they want Pulitzer prizes.
+They leak something, they're heroes, and they want Pulitzer Prizes.

-Gert's piece today says, Pentagon officials tell us that China's government failed utterly to come through on private pledges to the Bush administration to halt North Korea's missile tests.
+Goertz's piece today says, Pentagon officials tell us that China's government failed utterly to come through on private pledges to the Bush administration to halt North Korea's missile tests.

 Well, I don't know.

-It might mean that I happen to think here that David in Cincinnati is right.
+I happen to think here that David in Cincinnati is right.

 The Chinese and the Russians.

-Uh we're linked in incredibly economically with them.
+We are linked incredibly economically with them.

 In other words, they are our enemy.

-And you know something, folks.
+And you know something, folks?

 The White House didn't want that.